 - Garage plus outbuilding

 The property is accessed via a entrance porch and then into the spacious entrance/reception hall which has staircase off and doors leading to firstly the cosy living room with fireplace and wood burning stove.
-Off the living room is the versatile study/bedroom 4 which is a light and bright room with vaulted ceiling and feature "port hole" window on the gable end.
-Also off the hallway is the useful utility room which in turn leads into downstairs shower room.
+Off the living room is the versatile study/bedroom four which is a light and bright room with vaulted ceiling and feature "port hole" window on the gable end.
+Also off the hallway is the useful utility room which in turn leads into the downstairs shower room.
 From the utility there is access out to the rear garden.
 The well appointed kitchen has ample space for breakfast table and enjoys pleasant outlook over the gardens.
-Leading from the kitchen is the spacious dining room with large sliding door to rear and 2nd stair case leading to first floor.
-The main staircase leads from entrance hall to first floor landing where there is an airing cupboard and doors to master bedroom, bedroom 3 and the family bathroom.
-Bedroom three then leads into 2nd bedroom which can also be accessed separately from the 2nd stair case offering versatile family accommodation.
+Leading from the kitchen is the spacious dining room with large sliding door to the rear garden and 2nd stair case leading to the first floor.
+The main staircase leads from the entrance hall to first floor landing where there is an airing cupboard and doors to the master bedroom, bedroom three and the family bathroom.
+Bedroom three then leads into the second bedroom which can also be accessed separately from the second staircase offering versatile family accommodation.
 In addition there is a generous garage with power and lighting.

 Newent originally called Noent is a small market town about 8 miles north west of Gloucester, on the northern edge of the Forest of Dean.
 The town includes a half-timbered market house, plus other houses of historical nature and Newent Lake a large picturesque lake in the centre of the town, originally part of the Newent Court Estate is the 'jewel of the town'.

 Newent is served by three schools, all within the town, a doctors surgery and dentist, Sports & Leisure Centre and various churches of different denominations.
 With excellent motorway links to the M50 & M5.

 Tenure, services and local authority

 Mains electricity and water, private septic tank, oil fired central heating